 That’s why, instead of focusing on basic engagement metrics such as reach, comments or likes, a Brand Lift strategy should include metrics related to consumer perception, behavior and brand recognition.

-This is more important than ever as more brands (more competition, more messaging “noise”) are created.
+This is more important than ever as more brands (more competition, more messaging “noise”) appear.
 Having a branding strategy in place, as well as measuring its results correctly, is crucial for any business.
 A Brand Lift strategy will allow marketers to adjust their branding strategy and, ultimately, provide greater value to consumers.

-How to measure your Brand Lift strategy
+Measuring your Brand Lift strategy

 Brand Lift has a specific method to measure the results of a campaign: direct feedback from consumers in a real-world setting.